WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 - **Development in progress**:
   - The framework may still contain **minor bugs**
-  - Tests have been mainly made on variables provided to the **Copernicus Climate Data Store**
+  - For CMIP6 data, tests have been mainly made on variables provided to the **Copernicus Climate Data Store**
   - **QC results may change** in future releases and **should not be treated as final** .

 - **Not yet validated**: